mvillafuertem/scala-1/README.md

 ### Authors

-Courses' authors are defined in the [authors.json](/authors.json) file.
+Courses' authors are defined in the **authors.json** file in the content root repository.
 This file contains a list of `Author` objects.
 The `Author` JSON object has following structure:

 | Field name | Type             | Description                                 |
 |------------|------------------|---------------------------------------------|